 What is an HIV test and how does it work?

-When should you get an HIV test?
+When should one take an HIV test?

-When should you get an HIV test?
+When should one take an HIV test?

 Is an HIV test anonymous and discreet?